How to Make Camper Skirting Out of Foam Board Insulation

 Once cut and arranged, it’s time to place your foam.

-If you’re using a type of foam board that has a silver reflective material on one side, the silver side goes INSIDE, facing underneath your camper.
+If you’re using a type of foam board with a silver reflective material on one side, the silver side goes inside, facing underneath your camper.
 This is so that the heat will be reflected back under your camper.
-If you put the silver side facing outward, it will do nothing except reflect sunlight away from your camper, which is the opposite of what you want.
+Putting the silver side facing outward will do nothing except reflect sunlight away from your camper, which is the opposite of what you want.

 Step 4.
 Taping the Foam Board

-After the skirting was placed where I wanted it, taped it to the camper using the foil HVAC tape.
-I used only enough to hold the skirting in place because we planned to come back and seal it all later.
+After I placed the skirting where I wanted it, I taped it to the camper using the foil HVAC tape.
+I used only enough to hold the skirting in place because we planned to return and seal it all later.

-Note that this piece of skirting came up slightly higher than the bottom of our camper.
-We felt that it was unnecessary to cut the foam board to the exact height.
-It was much easier to just cut each piece of foam board in half lengthwise since 2 feet of height was adequate for most of the camper.
+Note that this skirting came up slightly higher than the bottom of our camper.
+We felt cutting the foam board to the exact height was unnecessary.
+It was much easier just to cut each piece of foam board in half lengthwise since 2 feet of height was adequate for most of the camper.
+Work smarter, not harder.

-In this spot, a 2-foot piece of foam board ended up being the perfect height, coming just under the edge of our camper.
+In this spot, a 2-foot piece of foam board was the perfect height, coming just under the edge of our camper.

-Because measuring and cutting is the most involved part of this process, cutting all the pieces at the two-foot mark was an easy way for us to save time and it didn’t affect the efficacy of the skirting.
+Because measuring and cutting are the most involved parts of this process, cutting all the pieces at the two-foot mark was an easy way for us to save time, and it didn’t affect the skirting’s efficacy.

 Step 5.
 Securing the Skirting Along the Bottom